exercism/configlet/README.md

 Global options:
   -h, --help                   Show this help message and exit
-      --version                Show this tool's version information and exit -v, --verbosity <verbosity>  The verbosity of output.
+      --version                Show this tool's version information and exit -t, --track-dir <dir>        Specify a track directory to use instead of the current directory -v, --verbosity <verbosity>  The verbosity of output.
 Allowed values: q[uiet], n[ormal], d[etailed]
 ```